-TEXT-TO-PRACTICE EXERCISES TPE 3.1: Survey student involvement outside of school.
-Survey your students about their involvement in activities outside of the school.
+TEXT-TO-PRACTICE EXERCISES TPE 3.1: Survey learner involvement outside of school.
+Survey your learners about their involvement in activities outside of the school.
 Ask them what they do with their after-school time.
 Where do they have the most fun?
 When are they most bored?
 Where are they most challenged?

 TPE 3.2: Compare engagement in and out of the classroom.
 Using self-determination theory as a framework (see Figure 3.1), compare your classroom to a structured out-of-school context (e.g., extracurricular activities, an alter-school or community-based program).

-How does each context support students' need for relatedness, autonomy, and competence?
+How does each context support learners' need for relatedness, autonomy, and competence?
 What aspects of out-of-school contexts could you incorporate in your classroom?

 TPE 3.3: Survey parents about involvement.
 Survey parents in your classroom about their level of parent involvement.
 What do they perceive as barriers to involvement?
 What resources would help them to be more revolved?

 TEXT-TO-PRACTICE EXERCISES TPE 4.1: Rate Intrinsic Value of Tasks: For two typical days, rate all of the tasks learners are given on a scale from 1 to 5 (1 = "none"; 5 = "high") in the following areas: